mehalforc/LotRO-GPS/README.md

 # LotRO-GPS
 Lord of the Rings Online - GPS

-Plugin that needs the Waypoint plugin: http://www.lotrointerface.com/downloads/download640.
+This plugin needs the Waypoint plugin: http://www.lotrointerface.com/downloads/download640.

-And datapoints from the LotRO Companion app: https://github.com/LotroCompanion/lotro-maps-db.
+The datapoints are from the LotRO Companion app: https://github.com/LotroCompanion/lotro-maps-db.

 (Still in progress)